odinthenerd/parameter2/README.md

 ## non goals:
  - no support for named template parameters (implementation is trivial and boost.hana style will make this obsolete in the long run)
- - no support for "predicate requirements" (at least in version 1)

 ## open questions:
  - should we force users to wrap out parameters with 'std::ref'? (out parameters should be getting more and more unpopular due to compiler improvements and their related coding style improvments.
 Also chances are that if a user wants the added clairity of named parameters that they also want to visibly state the a parameter is an out parameter.)